0foo/study_notes/rhcsa/topics/networking/basic_stuff.md

 * Each Linux network interface has an ifcfg configuration file located in /etc/sysconfig/network-scripts.
 The device name is added to the end of the filename.
 So, for example, the configuration file for the first Ethernet interface is called ifcfg-eth0.

-### DNS
-* change local hostname
-    * nmtui
-    * hostnamectl set-hostname
-    * edit /etc/hostname

-* view hostname
-    * hostnamectl status
-    * cat /etc/hostname

-* /etc/hosts
-    * first column: ip
-    * second column: hostname
-    * can have a third name with another alias, have to(?) put FQDN in second column

-* set DNS resolvers
-    * options:
-        1. nmtui/nmcli
-        1. /etc/sysconfig/network-scripts
-        1. DHCP server can set it on a dynamic DHCP configured interface
-            * can ignore this part of DHCP setup with one of these options:
-                1. edit ifcfg config file to include PEERDNS=no
-                1. nmcli con mod <connection id> ipv4.ignore-auto-dns yes
-        1. nmcli con mod <connection id> [+]ipv4.dns <ip of dns>

-    * NetworkManager  stores DNS-resolver info in:
-        * config file: /etc/sysconfig/network-scripts
-        * then pushes to : /etc/resolv.conf
-        * NEVER edit /etc/resolve.conf directly as will be overrwritten when restart neworkmanager
-    * always setup 2 dns servers to use for redundancy
-    * to verify a DNS host
-        * getent hosts google.com

 ### Important network files